Skip to main content

 You can choose to load or unload added models by switching the toggle next to each model's name.

-Hovering over each model name reveals a menu icon with three dots, providing options to assign model tags, delete, or replace the model.
+Hovering over each model name reveals a menu icon with three dots, providing options to assign model tags, remove, or add version.
 Moreover, you can unload all other models except the selected one (load isolated) and focus on one model.

-⚠️ Warning: Model names in the navigation panel will not be updated when using the Replace option to update your files.
+⚠️ Warning: Model names in the navigation panel will not be updated when using the Add Version option to update your files.

-Within the BIMcollab ecosystem, models and documents are associated with a unique (a)Document name, which differs from the (b)file name.
+Within BIMcollab, models and documents are associated with a unique (a)Document name, which differs from the (b)file name.
 This unique Document name is linked to multiple BIMcollab workflows and therefore remains unchanged, even if the new version of the file has a different name.

 👉 The name of the latest updated file can still be viewed in the Properties panel.